Perioperative Nursing/RN

 Do you already know this is the program you want to take but need more detailed information or help applying?
 Connect with a Recruitment Advisor.

-To graduate and receive a credential for this program, part-time students must apply to the program and be admitted before taking any program courses.
+To graduate and receive a credential for this program, part-time students must apply to the program and be admitted before taking the practicum (PRAC 189).

 Admissions

-• Licensed with the registered nurses' licensing body in the province where you will participate in the clinical experience.
-Your registration must be active and current in order to participate in the clinical component.
+• Licensed with the registered nurses’ licensing body in the province where you will participate in the lab and clinical components.
+Your registration must be active and current to participate in the lab and clinical components.

 Note